 Please note that the Access MIT chip embedded in most employee’s MIT IDs enables free, unrestricted use of the local bus and subway systems, and there is never any need to cancel it.
 However, if you are canceling or suspending a monthly T-pass, but you still want access to the local bus and subway systems, you will need to get a new MIT ID card with an activated Access MIT chip.

 What is the difference between canceling a T-pass and suspending a T-pass?

+You have to cancel or suspend your T-pass account on or before the 15th of the previous month.
 Example: If you want to cancel your T-pass account starting in July, you must cancel your account no later than June 15.

-How do I change information, cancel or suspend my T-pass after I submitted my application?
+How do I change information, cancel, or suspend my T-pass after I submitted my application?

 No, it's your responsibility to cancel your account.